 Tangy local cheeses, herbal teas, delicious goat meat and pork… there are also wonderful vegetables available year round due to our close proximity to the gulf stream.
 We are building an ever increasing list of local suppliers, wonderful folk who not only grow animals and plants specifically for us but generously share their specific expertise, as is the Norwegian way.
 Even the dining plates at Holmen Lofoten are custom-made by celebrated local potter Gunvor Anita.

 So it only makes sense that the super talented chefs we invite here are those we feel will enthusiastically respond to the natural ingredients, the Lofoten larder around them.
 So too with drinks we have invited the world’s most acclaimed bartenders to work their magic into cocktails that also celebrate the wilderness outside with sea urchin washed martinis and lingonberry gimlets among the beautiful potions you will no doubt be offered.

-An open kitchen is important to us that the chefs can freely chat to you as they work through the day and be very much part of the meals and overall experience.
+Having an open kitchen is important to us where chefs can freely chat to you as they work through the day and be very much part of the meals and overall experience.